vidaud/seta/seta-mongo/README.md

 # seta-mongo 💾

-The *seta-mongo* subfolder contains the configuration files necessary for the Mongo DB container.
+The *seta-mongo* image contains the configuration files necessary for the Mongo Data Base container.

-* docker-compose.yml
-* Dockerfile
-* Dockerfile-test
+The seta-mongo connects the MongoDB Atlas, the Database-as-a-Service offering by MongoDB.

+The application is connected to the MongoDB through an environment variable.

 ## Build